WLwind/move_base_clients/README.md

 4. use_amcl
 Set this true if you want to update the localization of AMCL when the robot moves slow.
 Sometimes because of incorrect localization, the global planner is not albe to make an appropriate trajectory for the robot and that makes the robot move slow or oscillate.
 So in this case, this option can make the AMCL update without moving a certain distance or angle. **This option should only be used when you run AMCL as the localization module.**
 5. use_turtlebot3_buzzer
 If you are working with a [Turtlebot3](http://emanual.robotis.com/docs/en/platform/turtlebot3/overview/), you can set this argument true.
-The robot can play a sound when it finished the job.
+The robot can play a sound when it finishes the job.
 Have fun!
 6. x y theta
 The position and orientation of the goal.
+### Dynamic reconfigure
+1. clear_costmap_threshold_dist
+The distance threshold to start clearing constamps from the starting point.
+2. clear_costmap_active_time
+After these seconds if the robot doesn't get out of the radius, the clear_costmaps service will be activate.
+3. nmu_request_timer
+Reset number for the timer of nomotion update of amcl.
 ## Executables
 * simple_client
 A simple C++ client you can easily use with rosrun command. e.g.